CodepathPod4/Capstone/project_spec.md

 - Mood Buttons
   - User can select mood of the music they want to find

+- Search Bar
+    - User can search for songs by a specific mood

 - Display of tracks
   - Users can scroll through list of tracks which match the chosen mood